PinnaklTech/Ecom-Website/README.md

 The built files will be in the `dist` directory, ready for deployment to any static hosting service.

-## Note
+## Next Steps

-This frontend application requires a separate backend API server to function properly.
-Make sure to set up the backend with the required endpoints and update the `VITE_API_URL` environment variable accordingly.
+To get the full application working:

+1. Create a Node.js/Express backend server
+2. Implement the required API endpoints
+3. Set up MongoDB database
+4. Configure authentication with JWT
+5. Start the backend server on port 5000

+The frontend is now ready and will automatically connect to the backend once it's available.